jannis-a/openwrt-terraform/docs/resources/wireless_wifi_iface.md

 - `id` (String) Name of the section.
 This name is only used when interacting with UCI directly.
 - `isolate` (Boolean) Isolate wireless clients from each other.
 - `key` (String, Sensitive) The pre-shared passphrase from which the pre-shared key will be derived.
 The clear text key has to be 8-63 characters long.
+- `macfilter` (String) Specifies the MAC filter policy, `disable` to disable the filter, `allow` to treat it as whitelist or `deny` to treat it as blacklist.
+- `maclist` (List of String) List of MAC addresses to put into the mac filter.
 - `wpa_disable_eapol_key_retries` (Boolean) Enable WPA key reinstallation attack (KRACK) workaround.
 This should be `true` to enable KRACK workaround (you almost surely want this enabled).

 ## Import